 And within just a few short moments, I found the ring:

 Rubies are my birthstone, so I was giddy when the ring I loved the most already had rubies!
 It meant the world to me then, and it still does now.
 Every time I look at it, I remember that conversation in front of the jewelry store, and how much my man appreciates the fact that not only do I support him, but I trust and respect him 100%.
+Couples who are planning to get married may also consider shopping for diamond engagement rings at an engagement ring store together to ensure that the right ring is chosen.

 Friends, I don’t share this with you as a means of bragging or making myself sound like the perfect wife.
 I share it because I want to tell you something: